Ensupang/Traffic-lights-management-system/a1/README.md

 Error: 'c' or 'r' specified for a street that does not exist.

 The program would recover from the error as well.
-That is, the program should reject the errorneous line, but continue to accept input.
+That is, the program would reject the errorneous line, but continue to accept input.
 The program would not crash because of an error.
-Any erroneous input we try will be of a relatively benign nature that mimics honest mistakes a user makes.
-We will not try malicious input, such as unduly long lines or weird control characters.

 The Output Graph